The owner of Judi Capsa a Sioux Falls-based record company, admitted Monday to gambling away more than $1 million in mutual fund.

 Even as Zimmer was losing money, he sought out added financiers with guarantees of concerts that never took place, court records state.

 Zimmer was accused of stealing more than $1.1 million from investors since July 2014.
-No civil suits have actually been filed in South Dakota versus him or his company to recover the lost funds which we are trying to recover with the help from poker88.
+No civil suits have actually been filed in South Dakota versus him or his company to recover the lost funds which we are trying to recover.

 Jayson Weihs of The Collective Efforts Union stated he consulted with Zimmer after the performance promoter approached a friend of his about purchasing Madhouse Entertainment.